jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Bayesian Neural Network Outperforms All Other Tested Models

 Comparing the two models we ran, the Bayesian Neural Network (BNN) outperformed the Bayesian linear regression substantially.
 The R^2 for the BNN was nearly four times larger than the R^2 for the Bayesian linear regression, indicating that the BNN was able to explain a significantly larger proportion of the variance in our data.
 This result aligns with our initial hypothesis when selecting models for this project, as we anticipated that the BNN’s capacity for capturing complex, non-linear relationships would lead to superior predictive performance compared to a Bayesian linear regression.

 However, while the performance difference is clear, it is important to note the trade-offs associated with each approach.
-With a Bayesian linear regression, despite its lower R^2, offers greater interpretability, lower computational cost, and robustness in scenarios with limited data.
+With a Bayesian linear regression, despite its lower R^2, it offers greater interpretability, lower computational cost, and robustness in scenarios with limited data.
 In contrast, the BNN, while more powerful, requires significantly more computational resources, hyperparameter tuning, and training time.

 ### Reflection on Modeling Approach & Lessons Learned